 May we always follow his example.

-On Theodore Roosevelt’s birthday, October 27, we will wrap up a week-long celebration of his conservation legacy.
-Thanks for following along and for your support of the TRCP throughout the year.
-Today, we end the week with thoughts from our staff, partners, members, and industry friends on what T.R. means to them.
+For Theodore Roosevelt’s birthday on October 27, we collected thoughts from our staff, partners, members, and industry friends on what T.R. means to them.
 Enjoy!

 “My lesson taken from Roosevelt’s legacy is that conservation is always difficult, is always uncomfortable, and always inconvenient.
 Such was the case 115 years ago, and such is the case today; as it will always be.” — Randy Newberg, hunter and public lands advocate